public class MpscChunkedArrayQueue<E> extends AbstractQueue<E>

 Called from a consumer thread subject to the restrictions appropriate to the implementation.

-WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Consumer.accept(T)
+WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Consumer.accept(T) make sure you have read

 and understood these before using this method.